-This year National Science & Engineering Week is working with the London School of Hygiene & Tropical Medicine on a national experiment: Flusurvey!
+For National Science & Engineering Week 2014 we worked with the London School of Hygiene & Tropical Medicine on a national experiment: Flusurvey!

 Launched in 2009, Flusurvey is an online system for measuring influenza trends in the UK.
 In contrast to traditional surveillance methods, data is collected directly from the general public, rather than via hospitals or GPs.
 This is particularly important because many people with flu don't visit a doctor so don't feature in traditional flu surveillance.

 Flusurvey teamed up with NSEW for the 2013-2014 flu season to encourage the public to complete the survey.
 Results can be viewed here.